REST AND SLEEP ARE ESSENTIAL FOR HEALTH

 Sleep problems can be related to diet, lifestyle, the sleeping environment, biochemical imbalances, one’s temperament, and other factors.
 I will divide this section into:

-1. Handling sleep difficulties during a nutritional balancing program.
+1. Handling sleep difficulties during a development program.

-2. Handling sleep difficulties if you are not following a nutritional balancing program.
+2. Handling sleep difficulties if you are not following a development program.

 3. Natural Sleep Remedies

-During nutritional balancing programs, at times some people complain of sleep difficulties.
+During development programs, at times some people complain of sleep difficulties.
 Reasons this occurs are:

 1. A copper elimination can stimulate the brain and cause sleep difficulties.

-2. Development can cause sleep difficulties, at times.
-Development progresses a little faster if you get up at least once during the night and walk around for a few minutes.
-Perhaps you have a glass of water or use the bathroom.
-This is not a problem, so please ignore it.
+2. Development can cause lighter sleep.
+In fact, development proceeds faster if you get up at least once during the night and walk around for a few minutes.
+Perhaps have a glass of water or use the bathroom.
+This is perfectly normal.

-3. Your nutritional balancing program needs changing because body chemistry has shifted.
+3. Your development program needs changing because body chemistry has shifted.
 This can occur at any time.